 As a means of facilitating the implementation of the 2030 goal, in 2017 Costa Rica created a Scientific Council on Climate Change (or 4C) (Ministerio de Ambiente y Energía - Gobierno de Costa Rica, 2017b) and Citizen Consulting Council on Climate Change (or 5C) (Ministerio de Ambiente y Energía - Gobierno de Costa Rica, 2017a).

-The energy sector contributed to 65% of total emissions in 2012 incl.
+Emissions from energy supply in Costa Rica contributed to around 5% of total emissions in 2012 incl.
 LULUCF (Ministerio de Ambiente y Energía, 2015a).
-Under current policy projections the energy sector is expected to grow in average by 2% annually until 2030 according to Costa Rica’s First Biennial Update Report (Ministerio de Ambiente y Energía, 2015a).
+Under current policy projections the energy sector is expected to grow in average by 2% annually until 2030 according to Costa Rica’s 1st Biennial Update Report (Ministerio de Ambiente y Energía, 2015a).

 The VII National Energy Plan 2015-2030, approved on September 14, 2015, supported the continuation of renewable energy development, energy efficiency and low-carbon emissions transport.
 The aspirational goal is to achieve and sustain 100% of electricity generation coming from renewable energy by 2021 (Ministerio de Ambiente y Energía, 2015c).
-In 2014, 90% of electricity was already generated from renewable sources, mainly hydropower (IEA, 2016) and Costa Rica already generates 100% RE electricity at certain times of the year.
-Further advances towards this goal are expected from the National Program for Carbon Neutrality that promotes hydro, geothermal, wind, solar and biomass as renewable energy sources.
+In 2014, 90% of electricity was already generated from renewable sources, mainly hydropower (IEA, 2016) and Costa Rica has already been generating 100% RE electricity at certain times of the year since 2015.
+In 2018, Costa Rica beat its own record by generating more than 98% of its electricity from renewable sources for 4th consecutive year (Canelo, 2018).
+Further advances towards the 100% goal are expected from the National Program for Carbon Neutrality that promotes hydro, geothermal, wind, solar and biomass as renewable energy sources.

 According to the NDC, most of the emissions reductions in the transport sector will come from the increased use of electric transportation, both private and public (i.e. inter-urban train) (Ministerio de Ambiente y Energía, 2015b).

-In early 2018, Costa Rica implemented the 9518 law on incentives and promotion of transport electrification (Asamblea Legislativa de la República de Costa Rica, 2018).
-This law addresses both public and private transportation.
+In early 2018, Costa Rica implemented law 9518 on incentives and promotion of transport electrification (Asamblea Legislativa de la República de Costa Rica, 2018).
+This law addresses both public and private transportation (incl. government vehicles and freight).
 For private vehicles, it establishes financial and non-financial incentives to promote electric vehicles.
 The financial incentives include tax benefits—for value added, consumption, ownership, import and company taxes—of up to 5000 USD per vehicle (3 million CRC) (Artavia, 2017).
 The non-financial benefits include a labelling programme, exemption from traffic restrictions, preferential parking and promotion of charging stations for electric vehicles.

-Historical emissions in the forestry sector show a decrease between 1990 and 2000—meaning that the sinks where increasingly higher that the emissions in this sector.
+Historical emissions in the forestry sector show a decrease between 1990 and 2000—meaning that the sinks were increasingly higher than the emissions in this sector.
 Between 2000 and 2010 emissions flattened and in 2010 they started to increase.
 According to national inventory reports (Ministerio del Ambiente Energía y Telecomunicaciones and Instituto Meteorológico Nacional, 2009; Ministerio de Ambiente y Energía and Instituto Meteorológico Nacional, 2012, 2014), emissions have increased due to increased land use change between 2000 and 2012.
-Forests have been increasingly converted to other land uses—for agriculture and to grasslands.
+Forests have been converted for agriculture and to grasslands.
 Sinks from forests—derived from biomass change and abandoned lands—have also increased between 2000 and 2012 but have since 2010 not outweighed the emissions—reversing the overall trend.